Bloomberg-Beta/Manual/1 - Manual.md

 ### “Themes”

-Our overall focus is investing in startups that improve work -- and knowledge work in particular.
-These startups can be individual-facing (not all “enterprise”) so long as they help a person be more productive, knowledgeable, or content at work.
+Our focus is investing in startups that improve work -- and knowledge work in particular.
+These can be consumer companies (not all "enterprise") so long as they help a person at work.
 Of course they can also be services for businesses.

-We are focused on the following areas (all of which are of great interest to Bloomberg L.P.): machine intelligence (see more [here](http://www.shivonzilis.com/machineintelligence)), data, technology platforms, media distribution, content discovery, networks & communities, human-computer interaction, and radically new organizational models.
-It’s a wide range.

-We avoid investments in financial services or other companies that intend to compete with Bloomberg clients.

-We have doubts about the importance of overly theme-based investing (i.e., some of us are more thesis focused, some more founder focused).
-We’ve found that the best founders can surprise an investor with a completely unexpected take -- and prompt the investor to see a category anew.

-That said, within our themes there are specific ideas we currently care about:
+We have doubts about the effectiveness of theme-based investing.
+The best founders can surprise an investor with an unexpected take on a category.
+That said, there are areas our team has grown to care about.

-* [Machine intelligence](http://www.shivonzilis.com/machineintelligence): Artificial intelligence and machine learning technologies, including both core technologies and industry applications
-* Networks and communities: Connecting professional networks other than office workers (especially those where most of the work is in mobile contexts)
+* Professional networks: connecting employees, especially remote or distributed workforces.
-* New organizational models: Bringing software development methodologies to other applications (e.g., version control for the real world); design as a differentiator; unbundling of corporations
+* New organizational models: applying software development methodologies to other contexts.
+The unbundling of corporations.
 * Human-computer interaction: Hardware companies with network effects
-* Media distribution: Over-the-top television
+* Media distribution: over-the-top television
-* Content discovery: Self-development through professional skill development
+* Content discovery: self-development through professional skill development.
-* Technology platforms: Exploiting the increasing power of the browser, and WebRTC in particular; exploring companion businesses to open source software
+* Technology platforms: exploiting the increasing power of the browser (GPU's and WebRTC in particular).
+Exploring companion businesses to open source software.
-* Data: Vertical applications and analytical tools that affect business decisions
+* Data: vertical applications and analytical tools that affect business decisions.

+[Machine intelligence (MI)](http://www.shivonzilis.com/machineintelligence) cuts across all the areas we care about.
+Intelligence in this context means, "computers acting without instructions from humans".
+We think of MI as the second wave of software eating the world, and that it will transform our relationship with work.
+[Machine intelligence will be like electricity](http://www.wired.com/2014/10/future-of-artificial-intelligence/).
+Cheap, convenient and on-demand.
+It's our job to help usher this reality into existence.

+We avoid investments in financial services companies that intend to compete with Bloomberg clients.

-We find it hard to imagine we’d make an investment in e-commerce or entertainment, and there are a few other areas that intersect with the future of work where we've learned we know too little to be confident (retail, travel, local, and medical services for example).
+We tend to avoid e-commerce or entertainment.
+There are also other areas that intersect with the future of work where we know too little to be confident.
+For example: retail, travel, local, and medical services.

 ### “The Deck”